Mizuno Wave Prophecy 2 Review Facts

 .
 Many also find this shoe is comfortable enough for everyday wear.

 Mizuno shoes that feature the Infinity Wave plate design are often unique looking enough to create a sense of style.
 These shoes feature nice contrasting color combinations with an accent color on each.
-Those combinations include a main color of red, silver, anthracite, Malibu blue, or blue.
-Each of these options feature a nice accent color splash along the midsole and around the logo.
+Those combinations include the main color of red, silver, anthracite, Malibu blue, or blue.
+Each of these options features a nice accent color splash along the midsole and around the logo.
 Even though it is a solid running shoe, the Wave Prophecy 2 is at home on the track or when you just need a good pair of solid sneakers for a day out.

 Simply by the nature of the two plate system, these shoes offer superior durability, because the structure is so solid.
 The outsole under the plastic plate, however, is designed to offer long lasting tread to keep your shoes gripping to the asphalt for miles.
 The upper is also very solid and designed to last a long time, with the synthetic overlays creating strength right in the places where shoes usually get worn out.

 The sole of this shoe creates a bouncy shock that stops your foot from feeling the brunt of the force.
 The upper provides a thin layer of mesh that stops the elements from getting to you while the overlays protect areas of wear.
-With the large amount of shock absorption, though, this shoe protects you both from the hard ground underneath and the possibility of a stress injury or knee injury
+With a large amount of shock absorption, though, this shoe protects you both from the hard ground underneath and the possibility of a stress injury or knee injury

 .
 The upper also features a plush collar around the top and a padded tongue to help keep you both comfortable and safe.